unicode-org/message-format-wg/spec/formatting.md

 In a _declaration_, the resolved value of the _expression_ is assigned to a _variable_, which is available for use by later _expressions_.
-As such a _variable_ MAY then be referenced in different ways, implementations SHOULD NOT immediately fully format the value for output.
+Since a _variable_ can be referenced in different ways later, implementations SHOULD NOT immediately fully format the value for output.

 In _selectors_, the resolved value of an _expression_ is used for _pattern selection_.